Europe needs to put gas in its transition plan, Eni CEO says

 - Companies

-ROME, Dec 2 (Reuters) - Europe needs to include natural gas in its long-term transition plan in order to foster investments in infrastructure and fuel production needed to ensure energy security and lower fuel prices, Eni's (ENI.MI) chief executive said on Friday.
+ROME, Dec 2 (Reuters) - Europe needs to include natural gas in its long-term transition plan to ensure energy security and lower fuel prices, Eni's (ENI.MI) chief executive said on Friday.

-Eni's Claudio Descalzi said that a cap on gas prices would not be a final solution to the energy crisis in Europe and rejected the idea that the bloc could rely only on renewables for its energy needs.
+Claudio Descalzi rejected the idea that Europe could rely only on renewables for its energy needs and said a cap on gas prices would not be a final solution to the energy crisis in the region.

-"We have to put gas in the long-term energy transition coupled with other solutions, renewables are the first one but also the decarbonisation of the hard-to-abate," Descalzi said speaking at an event.
+"We have to put gas in the long-term energy transition coupled with other solutions, renewables are the first one but also the decarbonisation of the hard-to-abate," Descalzi said at an event in Rome.

+He said natural gas demand in Europe has not fallen much in response to soaring prices showing that it is "inelastic" and suggesting that the only way to reduce prices is to increase supply.

+"To do so we have to make investments for the long term - 10, 15, 20 years - and we have to recover those investments, but if gas is not in the energy mix for the future who is going to invest in it?"
+Descalzi said.

 Our Standards: The Thomson Reuters Trust Principles.